roytang/blog/content/post/2008/02/yellow-cory.md

 _

 "That lady looks a lot like Cory!
-Except she's not wearing yellow!&#8221;
+Except she's not wearing yellow!"

 _